-Note that STM 550B temporarily stops operation while the NFC reader is actively connected to the NFC interface of STM 550B.
-STM 550B operation will automatically resume operation once the NFC reader has been disconnected.
+Note that STM 550B temporarily stops operation to ensure configuration data integrity while the NFC reader is connected to the NFC interface of STM 550.
+STM 550B will automatically resume operation approximately 5 seconds after the NFC reader has been disconnected.